exercism/v3/languages/csharp/exercises/concept/equality/.docs/instructions.md

 ## 1. Authenticate the system administrator

-Despite your protests the system administrator insists on having a built-in identity during acceptance testing so that can always be authenticated.
+Despite your protests the system administrator insists on having a built-in identity during acceptance testing so that they can always be authenticated.

 The admin's email is admin@exerc.ism.
 They have green eyes and a philtrum with a width of 0.9.